cxleb0/Velociraptor-Incident-Response-Lab/README.md

 ---

 ## 🛠 Preparation
 - I set up and configured my lab environment with Velociraptors Client-Server deployment.
 - I have a machine runnning Ubuntu server where Velociraptor is hosted.
-- Once set up and configured, I accessed the admin panel and deployed the client which is a virtual machine running Kali Linux.
+- Once set up and configured, I accessed the admin panel and deployed the client, which is a virtual machine running Kali Linux.
 - I captured screenshots of the Velociraptor admin panel and conneced client list to show the baseline state before any malicious activity.
 ![admindashboard](https://github.com/user-attachments/assets/50cd2fac-881e-423a-9e49-6e91e9893e24)
 ![clientsearch](https://github.com/user-attachments/assets/574f0ce8-91d6-446c-a205-a28fefa94c10)